 Since hypnotherapy is an adjunct form of therapy, used along with other forms of psychological or medical treatment, there are many applications.
 Many leading medical figures since the 18th century (including Austrian physician Franz Mesmer, for whom the verb “mesmerize” was coined) experimented with putting patients into trance states for healing purposes.

-Hypnotherapy can be used to treat anxiety, phobias, substance abuse including tobacco, sexual dysfunction, undesirably spontaneous behaviours, and bad habits.
+Hypnotherapy can be used to treat anxiety, phobias, substance abuse including tobacco, sexual dysfunction, undesirably spontaneous behaviors, and bad habits.
 It can be used to help improve sleep, learning disorders, communication, and relationship issues.
 Hypnotherapy can aid in pain management and help resolve medical conditions such as digestive disorders, skin issues, and gastrointestinal side effects of pregnancy and chemotherapy.
 It can also be used by dentists to help patients control their fears or to treat teeth grinding and other oral conditions.
 When you are hypnotized you are very suggestible.
 If you and the hypnotherapist decide, ahead of time, what suggestions to say to you while you are in that altered state, you will accomplish your goal.

 - You are born with a talent for hypnosis and you’ll never know how talented you might be until you try it.